-to control its use by regulation.
+Prehearing Conference.
+The proposed law makes the prehearing conference, presently available in proceedings before 1945 California APA agencies, applicable to all state agencies.
 The proposed law adds the following features designed to enhance the effectiveness of the prehearing process:

-- (1) The conference may be conducted by telephone or other electronic means. - (2) A party who fails to attend the conference may be held in default. - (3) The conference should serve as a forum for exchange of discovery information, where appropriate. - (4) The conference should offer the opportunity for alternative dispute resolution, and where appropriate be converted into a conference adjudicative hearing.
+(1) The conference may be conducted by telephone or other electronic means.

+(2) A party who fails to attend the conference may be held in default.

+(3) The conference should serve as a forum for exchange of discovery information, where appropriate.

+(4) The conference should offer the opportunity for alternative dispute resolution, and where appropriate be converted into an informal hearing.

 The prehearing conference is conducted by the presiding officer who will preside at the hearing.
 Settlement possibilities may be explored at the prehearing conference.
 If it appears that there is a possibility of settlement, the proposed law allows the presiding officer to order a separate mandatory settlement conference, to be held before a different settlement judge, if one is available.
-Communications in the settlement conference are confidential to encourage open and frank exchanges in the interest of achieving settlement.
+Offers of compromise and settlement made in the settlement conference are protected from disclosure to encourage open and frank exchanges in the interest of achieving settlement.